Times0/projet-entreposage/readme.md

 We observe pretty similar results, the Random Forest and KNN have the best accuracy and F1-score while the SVM and Naive Bayes have the worst precision and recall.

-We also train some more modern models like XGBoost and CatBoost :
+We also train some more modern models like XGBoost and CatBoost.
+CatBoost, is a gradient boosting library that builds an ensemble of decision trees sequentially while combating prediction shift through a novel ordered boosting approach, which helps prevent overfitting and generally requires less hyperparameter tuning compared to XGBoost. (https://catboost.ai/)

 | Model | Accuracy | Recall | Precision | F1-Score |
 |-------|----------|---------|-----------|----------|
 | MLP           | 0.82 | 0.78 | 0.81 | 0.78 |